A WebAssembly interpreter.

 Jump table.

 This is to speed up branching.
 Wasm branch instruction don't have a cheap way to know the destination address to jump to.
-Without this table, whenever we execute branch instructions, we need to parse every instructions the branch would skip over.
+Without this table, whenever we execute a forward-branching instruction, we need to parse every instructions the branch would skip over.

 This is optional and can be disabled by the --disable-jump-table